alexwlchan/alexwlchan.net/src/_posts/2020/2020-03-25-inclusion-cant-be-an-afterthought.md

 I know the Open Life Science course includes some sessions on Git and GitHub, both widely-used pieces of software.
 One of the great features of Git is that it keeps an immutable record of your changes.
-It's impossible to change history history without it being disruptive or obvious.
+It's impossible to change history without it being disruptive or obvious.